shaefelinger/codepedia_vitepress/typescript/index.md

 };
 ```

-looks lika js-object, but has `;` and key-type-pairs
+looks lik a js-object, but has `;` and key-type-pairs

 better: just let ts infer the types: